-Lennox International is one of the longest running American furnace companies.
+Lennox furnaces are of the longest running American furnace companies.
 They offer top-end central air units and whole-home furnaces.
 Lennox offers more quiet options equipped with variable blower motors.
 Lennox is a great option for any of your HVAC installation needs, especially a new furnace.
 Lennox furnaces are split into three different levels.
 There is the Merit, the Elite and the Dave Lennox Signature Collection.
 Each is highly efficient, but the Dave Lennox Signature offers a 98.7 percent efficiency with its highest model.

 8. Rheem Furnaces

 Rheem was founded in 1930, and although it’s best-known for producing boilers and hot water heating equipment, it also offers top-quality heating and cooling units today.
 Rheem is the owner of the Ruud brand and manufactures products under that well-known name, too.
 All new Rheem furnaces and other Ruud HVAC units come with comprehensive warranties.